 Yellow-Collared Macaw (Primolius Auricollis)

-Yellow-collared macaws are another smaller species, typically growing to a maximum size of 17 inches and weighing around 10 ounces.
-Yellow-collared macaws can live for up to 50 years.
+Yellow-collared macaws are another smaller species.
+They can grow to a maximum size of 17 inches, weigh around 10 ounces, and live up to 50 years.

 The yellow-collared macaw is friendly but mischievous and prone to testing boundaries.
-If a yellow-collar macaw feels it is not getting enough attention, it’ll do whatever it considers necessary to change this.
+If a yellow-collar macaw feels it is not getting enough attention, it’ll do whatever is necessary to change this.

 This means that yellow-collared macaws require regular training to prevent them from nipping and biting, especially when young.
 This macaw can also be loud when the mood strikes.